coderarjob/meghaos-x86/docs/notes/Scratch.md

 * NDEBUG & Graphical -> Print panic text directly to vesa framebuffer.
 * DEBUG & Graphical  -> + `kdebug_printf`
 * DEBUG & Text       -> Print panic text to `kdebug_printf` + `kearly_printf`.

+Also note that these above rules & build options are not for Unittests.
+It is required to test even the debug components, so the `ifdef` guards for debug specific components must allow when building unittests.

 ------------------------------------